tgen/banovichlab/ILD_eQTL/README.md

 ### Single-cell sequence data processing and cell type annotation

+10x data were processed and integrated using <i>Seurat</i> v4 (processing_integration.R) and cell types were annotated based on marker gene expression (annotation.R).

 ### eQTL calling with <i>LIMIX</i> and <i>mashr</i>
 A snakemake pipeline for reproducing the eQTL results is located in [a separate repository](https://gitlab.svi.edu.au/biocellgen-public/musj_2021_multi-omics-lung-CBA).
 Plotting and multi-cell type eQTL analysis was carried out using [custom software](url).

 ### Colocalization analysis using <i>coloc</i>

+Colocalization with GTEx bulk-eQTL and lung trait GWAS was carried out using a bayesian method implemented in <i>coloc</i> (coloc.R).

 ### Enrichment testing

+To test for the enrichment of cell type eQTL among IPF GWAS implicated variants, a null set of non-significant eQTL was selected using <i>nullranges</i> (enrichment.R).